Yes, you can reheat leftover oatmeal. It’s one of the easiest ways to use up the leftovers and a quick means of making breakfast.

-This bread recipe calls for just a few ingredients: oatmeal, water, honey, yeast, salt and flour.
+This bread recipe calls for just a few wet and dry ingredients: oatmeal, water, honey, yeast, salt and flour.
 It doesn’t take much to make this delicious bread.

 It will use up about 3 cups worth of leftover oatmeal.
 You may want to warm the oatmeal in the microwave a little bit just to get out the clumps.

 Kitchen Mage shares her formula and recipe idea for using up leftover oatmeal in bread recipes.
 You can use it with any cooked cereal and even brown rice, if you choose.